 Evidence-Based Practice and Research Skills

-Core Module - The module will foster research awareness, the development of transferrable skills, including the capacity for self-management and the concept of life-long learning.
-It will also enable students to develop the skills to locate and critically appraise research, present this information to an acceptable academic standard, and enrich the student’s knowledge of a topic from their professional discipline as a basis for future action.
-Experimental and exploratory research designs will be taught so that data and observations can be assessed for accuracy and reliability, and the appropriateness of investigational or exploratory methods will be explored together with suitable data analysis techniques.
-Methods of reporting the results of scientific investigations and explorations will be appraised and students will be able to demonstrate their ability to work independently in the production of a research proposal.
+Compulsory Module – completed for all designations.
+The aim of this module is to foster research awareness, the development of transferrable skills, including the capacity for self-management and the concept of life-long learning.
+It will also enable students to develop the skills to locate and critically appraise research and present this information to an acceptable academic standard and cultivate the student’s knowledge of a topic from their professional discipline as a basis for future action.
+Experimental and exploratory designs will be taught so that data and observations can be assessed for accuracy and reliability.
+The appropriateness of the investigational or exploratory methods will be explored together with suitable data analytical techniques.
+Methods of reporting the results of scientific investigations and explorations will be appraised.

 - Entry requirements